The Effect Sexual Rejection Has On A Marriage

 “Two things about him rejecting me have broken my heart in the last two years.
 The way it makes me feel, of course, but also that I realize that he was telling the truth when he described how it made him feel years ago.
 He would say that it made him feel ugly, unwanted, and unloved.
 He described other things he felt such as being embarrassed and feeling that I wasn’t attracted to him.
 I remember rolling my eyes, thinking that the only thing that really bothered him about me rejecting him was that he wasn’t going to get the sexual release he wanted.
 I was wrong.”

-I remember her tearing up at this point and being unable to continue for a few minutes.
+She teared up at this point and was unable to continue for a few minutes.
 But some tea and my gentle words got her talking again.

 “I couldn’t blame him if it was revenge.
 Sometimes I get out of the shower, and take my time putting the towel around me while he’s brushing his teeth or shaving but he barely even glances my direction.
 I recognized the look on my face in the mirror as the same one on his ten years ago.
 And I absolutely do feel ugly, unwanted, and unloved.
 I feel like my body is unworthy of his attention.
 He must have felt the same way ten years ago when he watched me show more interest in my makeup than my unclothed husband walking out of the shower.”